yjh0410/FreeYOLOv2/README.md

 **P5-Model on COCO:**

-*Since I have only 1 GPU (RTX 3090 with 24G memory), which means that I can only set the batch size to 16 (8 for Huge) to prevent OOM, I must load the **imagenet pretrained weight** (IP) for the backbone of the large model like **FreeYOLOv2-L** and **FreeYOLOv2-H**.
-On the other hand, for the lightweight model **FreeYOLOv2-Pico** with deph-wise separable convolutions, I also load the pretrained weight to prevent under-fitting.
-Other models are all trained from the scratch.*

 <!-- | Model        | Scale |  IP  | AP<sup>val<br>0.5:0.95 | AP<sup>test<br>0.5:0.95 | FPS<sup>3090<br>FP32-bs1 | FLOPs<br><sup>(G) | Params<br><sup>(M) | Weight |
 |--------------|-------|------|------------------------|-------------------------|--------------------------|-------------------|--------------------|--------|
 | FreeYOLOv2-P |  416  |  √   |         25.4           |          25.5           |                          |  1.4              |  1.0               | [ckpt](https://github.com/yjh0410/FreeYOLOv2/releases/download/yolo_free_v2_weights/yolo_free_v2_pico_coco.pth) |